kswada77/ImageNet/README.md

   - create new directory for each tar file
   - untar original tar file into newly created directory
   - rename original tar file adding "Z_" prefix to be listed at the end of current directory, which is convenient deleting original tar files manually afterward.
-  Note that untaring those 1000 tar files took **almost 30-40 minutes** :file: on my machine
+  Note that untaring those 1000 tar files took **almost 30-40 minutes** :fire: on my machine

 * If you use this python script, after executing the script, you can find 2,000 files and subdirectories.
 1,000 subdirestories are untarred one and the other 1,000 are original but renamed with "Z_" prefix tar files, which can be deleted manually if you do not need.
 **BUT PLEASE CHECK THAT UNTARING FINISHED SUCCESSFULLY :clap:  BEFORE DELETING ORIGINAL TAR FILES**